Medically reviewed by Dr Sam Kovac BVSc (Merit) – The Lions Den Cat Hotel

 Overactive sebaceous glands

 Sebum is an oily secretion which lubricates the skin.
-Some cats produce excessive amounts of sebum which block pores.
+Some cats produce excessive amounts of sebum which block pores and is a great place for acne-causing bacteria to breed.

 Upper respiratory tract infections